UK airline stocks cushioned by hopes for big June travel restart

-British Airways-owner IAG, easyJet, Jet2 and TUI were all down between 2-3% as they traded for the first time since Britain said on Friday that travel could restart but only to a handful of places, including Portugal, Israel and Iceland.
+British Airways-owner IAG (ICAG.L), easyJet (EZJ.L), Jet2 (JET2.L) and TUI were all down between 2-3% as they traded for the first time since Britain said on Friday that travel could restart but only to a handful of places, including Portugal, Israel and Iceland. read more

 The top four destinations for British travellers - Spain, France, Italy and the United States - were left off the country's travel "green list", but confidence in the industry is growing that by June those countries will make it.